There were a few bumps along the way, but it ended well.

 Once I get the remaining corn unloaded I can clean out the combine and grain cart by using compressed air, a leaf blower, and a shop vac.
 I want to remove as many of the corn kernels as possible to keep the mice from infesting the combine, where they wreck havoc on wiring harnesses, etc. After a thorough cleaning I'll put all the equipment away and shut the big shed doors for the year.
 It looks like I'll still have some non-miserable weather for the next 5 days so I can get that done.

-Next spring this corn ground will be drilled with forage peas that will be harvested in August.
-Then we will put Kernza, a newly developed perennial wheatgrass, on 25 acres, with the remaining 75 acres getting drilled with winter wheat.
+Next spring 25 acres of this corn ground will be drilled with forage peas that will be harvested in August.
+Then we will put Kernza, a newly developed perennial wheatgrass, on those acres, with the remaining 75 acres getting planted with organic soybeans.

 I have ideas on what I can do differently in the coming years.
 That said it was a very good result.